 Wat Phnom: The Birthplace of the Capital

-Norodom Blvd (It's the only hill in the city!).
+Norodom Blvd (The only hill in the city!).

 $1 USD for foreigners.